DennisD2/pdptools/README.md

 * lst2deposit - creates a SIMH deposit file from a MACRO11 LST file
 * pdpcom - allows to upload deposit file content to a serial attached PDP11
+* arthur-gill-examples - some nice examples
+* examples - some simple examples

 # How to Build
 See sub projects readme files,  [lst2deposit/README.md](lst2deposit/README.md)